Social Anxiety Disorders Panic Disorder-->

 I usually recommend that patients with mildly to moderately impairing Social Anxiety Disorders try CBT alone first since it works as well as medications and has longer lasting benefits.
 In contrast, I usually advise patient with severe impairment, or patients who have not responded to CBT alone, or patients who want to use every option right off the bat to start both medications and CBT, with the plan to taper off of medications once the CBT is completed.

-<--Depression Panic Disorder-->
+<--OCD Panic Disorder-->